bondy-io/bondy_docs/docs/reference/http_api/api_gateway.md

       description: A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.
 ---
 # HTTP API Gateway
-Bondy API Gateway is a reverse proxy that lets you manage, configure, and route requests to your WAMP APIs and also to external HTTP APIs.
+Bondy API Gateway is a reverse proxy that lets you manage, configure, and route requests to your WAMP APIs and also to external HTTP/REST APIs.
 It allows Bondy to be integrated into an existing HTTP/REST API ecosystem.